 Thorough recall and understanding of these Affinities and the way they interact with each other will often be the critical deciding factor in combat.

 Turn off Auto-battle as you try out newly acquired Champions

-As things become more technical, complicated, and difficult in RAID: Shadow Legends, it’s crucial that players understand the synergy the drives a team of Champions.
+As things become more technical, complicated, and difficult in RAID: Shadow Legends, it’s crucial that players understand the synergy that drives a team of Champions.
 In order to fully appreciate how each new Champion you acquire can impact your squad and its abilities in a fight, take the time to get a handle on their skills by leading them into battle in Manual mode.
 Also, be sure to review their capabilities under the Skill tab in the Champion’s profile.
-You can also look in the index to check skills for Champions that you haven’t yet acquired.
+You can also look in the Index to study the skills of Champions that you haven’t yet acquired.

-Whether you continually revisit the same story section to grind up your squad’s strength or advance along the critical path to resolving the world’s mysteries and dangers, learning the game and your Champions’ potential at the campaign’s natural pace can pay off handily.
+Whether you continually revisit the same Campaign section to grind up your squad’s strength or advance along the critical path to resolving the world’s mysteries and dangers, learning the game and your Champions’ potential at the campaign’s natural pace can pay off handsomely.

 Work your way through the Progress Missions

 For those who feel the tutorial is too short, Progress Missions can be a huge help.
 These carefully curated missions are designed with the intention of acclimating players to RAID: Shadow Legends’ numerous systems.
-They also offer material rewards for completion as well!
+They also offer rewards for completion as well – you can even gain the Arbiter as a Champion for completing half of the Progress Missions!
 Think of them as an optional extended tutorial.